-For a minute think of the old hand cranked egg beater or the sturdy tools that outlasted their owners.
-They are reliable, reflective of a time where reliability was king over convenience.
+For a minute, think of the old hand-cranked egg beater or the sturdy tools that outlasted their owners.
+They are reliable, reflective of a time when reliability was king over convenience.
 Let’s have a look at some irreplaceable tools and things that are still with us today.

 Hand-Cranked Egg Beaters